jojojogate/BRG-27labs/README.md

 # BRG-27labs
+4 sessions of docx to show prove of setups
+Video walkthrough demo link here -

 # Simple FTP Server Setup on Ubuntu (vsftpd)
 This setup demonstrates a basic FTP server hosted on a cloud-based Ubuntu instance (e.g., AWS EC2) using the **vsftpd** service.